← BACK TO CONFLICT TRACKER

 LATEST DEVELOPMENT

-WOR is monitoring the Sahel conflict across all monitored international sources.
+International legal mechanisms invoked — ICC and war crimes referrals are objective markers of internationally recognised severity.
 Severity scoring updates every 5 minutes as new reporting arrives.
 For full background on this conflict, see the conflict profile below.

 CONFLICT BACKGROUND